ibm-cloud-docs/cephaas/endpoints.md

 # Endpoints
 {: #endpoints}

 Sending a REST API request, calling the {{site.data.keyword.cephaas_short}} CLI, or configuring a storage client requires setting a target endpoint or URL.
-Each storage appliance has a unique endpoint named as `<cephaas-instance-id>.software-defined-storage.appdomain.cloud`.
+Each storage appliance have a unique endpoint that is named as `<cephaas-instance-id>.software-defined-storage.appdomain.cloud`.

-To retrieve your `cephaas-instance-id` from the IBM Cloud CLI, do the following:
+To retrieve your `cephaas-instance-id` from the IBM Cloud CLI, do the following steps:

 1. Download the IBM Cloud CLI.